-As free applications definitely outmaneuver the paid ones (considering download numbers), the main thing here is to find out how to capitalize on those new users.
-With no further fuss, let’s unveil the main advantages of creating free apps and the most efficient app monetization strategies:
+As free applications definitely outmaneuver the paid ones (considering download numbers), the main thing here is to find out how to capitalize on those new users, for example through app data monetization.
+With no further adue, let’s unveil the main advantages of creating free apps and the most efficient app monetization strategies.

-- Advertising: interstitial, video, native, Incentivized, display ads and banners
+- Advertising: interstitial, video, native, incentives, display ads and banners

 - In-app purchases